rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/consume.md

 ## Effects

 This interactions cancels any pending [LIST](list.md) on the NFT with this ID.
 It is equivalent to having called LIST with a cancel on it.
+It also cancels any pending SEND, and immediately removes this NFT from the list of a parent NFT's children, if any.

 ## Examples